 Christopher Kiritsy.
 Christopher Kiritsy joined the Board of Directors of Pieris in September 2016.
-Mr. Kiritsy is a co-founder of Arisaph Pharmaceuticals, Inc. ("Arisaph") and served as Arisaph's President and Chief Executive Officer since 2005.
+Mr. Kiritsy is founder and managing member of Precision Kapital, LLC, a private investment and advisory firm.
+Prior to forming Precision Kapital, Mr. Kiritsy co-founded Arisaph Pharmaceuticals, Inc., or Arisaph, and served as Arisaph's President and Chief Executive Officer from 2005 through March 2018.
 Prior to Arisaph, Mr. Kiritsy served as Executive Vice President, Corporate Development and Chief Financial Officer of Kos Pharmaceuticals, Inc., where he played a key operating role in building the company from start-up to highly profitable, publicly traded, commercial company.
 During his 10-year tenure at Kos, Mr. Kiritsy spearheaded more than 10 major corporate development transactions and raised approximately \$500 million in public equity, including Kos's initial public offering.
 Kos was acquired by Abbott Laboratories for \$3.7 billion in 2016.
-Mr. Kiritsy is a seasoned entrepreneur, who possesses more than 20 years of business and technical experience, previously holding senior management positions in R&D, business development and finance.
-We believe that Mr. Kiritsy adds value to our Board of Directors based on his considerable experience in the pharmaceutical industry and his expertise in corporate development.
+Mr. Kiritsy previously served as a Board member and Audit Committee Chair of Melinta Pharmaceuticals, Inc. and he served as a Board member of Arisaph and Chiergeneur, who possesses more than 20 years of business and technical experience, previously holding senior management positions in R&D, business development and finance.
+We believe that Mr. Kiritsy is qualified to serve on our Board of Directors based on his considerable experience in the pharmaceutical industry and his expertise in corporate development.